-1.5 Target Audiences
+145 1.5 Target Audiences

-The intended audiences of this document and expected benefits to be realized by each include:

-- Privacy and Risk Officers and Engineers will gain a better understanding of the specific privacy management environment for which they have compliance responsibilities as well as detailed policy and operational processes and technical systems that are needed to achieve their organization's privacy compliance objectives.. - Systems/Business Architects will have a series of templates for the rapid development of core systems functionality, developed using the PMRM as a tool. - Software and Service Developers will be able to identify what processes and methods are required to ensure that PI is collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed in accordance with requisite privacy control requirements. - Public policy makers and business owners will be able to identify any weaknesses or shortcomings of current policies and use the PMRM to establish best practice guidelines where needed.
-They will also have stronger assurance that the design of business systems and applications, as well as their operational implementations, comply with privacy control requirements.
+- 146 The intended audiences of this document and expected benefits to be realized by each include: - Privacy and Risk Officers and Engineers will gain a better understanding of the specific privacy management environment for which they have compliance responsibilities as well as detailed policy and operational processes and technical systems that are needed to achieve their organization's privacy compliance objectives.. - Systems/Business Architects will have a series of templates for the rapid development of core systems functionality, developed using the PMRM as a tool. - Software and Service Developers will be able to identify what processes and methods are required to ensure that PI is collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed in accordance with requisite privacy control requirements. - Public policy makers and business owners will be able to identify any weaknesses or shortcomings of current policies and use the PMRM to establish best practice guidelines where needed.
+They will also have stronger assurance that the design of business systems and - applications, as well as their operational implementations, comply with privacy control requirements.

-1.6 Specification Summary
+160 1.6 Specification Summary

-164 The PMRM consists of:

-- A conceptual model of privacy management, including definitions of terms; - 166 A methodology: and - A set of operational Services and Functions, together with the inter-relationships among these three elements.

-The PMRM, as a conceptual model, addresses all Stakeholder-generated requirements, and is anchored in the principles of Service-Oriented Architecture.
-It recognizes the value of services operating across departments, systems and Domain boundaries.
-Given the reliance by the privacy policy community (often because of regulatory mandates in different jurisdictions) on what on inconsistent, non-standardized definitions of fundamental Privacy Principles, the PMRM includes a non-normative, working set of Operational Privacy Principle definitions (see section 9.1).
-These definitions may be useful to provide insight into the Model.
-With their operational focus, these working definitions are not intended to supplant or to in any way suggest a bias for or against any specific policy or policy set.
-However, they may prove valuable as a tool to help deal with the inherent biases built into current terminology

-- may prove valuable as a tool to help deal with the inherent biases built into current terminology associated with privacy by abstracting specific operational features and assisting in their categorization. - associated with privacy by abstracting specific operational features and assisting in their categorization. - In Figure 1 below we see that the core concern of privacy protection and management, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, - drive policies (which both reflect and influence actual regulation and lawmaking), and on the other hand, - inform the Use Cases that are developed to expose and document specific Privacy Control requirements - and the Services and Functions necessary to implement them in Mechanisms.
+- 161 The PMRM consists of: - A conceptual model of privacy management, including definitions of terms; - 163 A methodology; and - A set of operational Services and Functions, together with the inter-relationships among these three elements. - 166 The PMRM, as a conceptual model, addresses all Stakeholder-generated requirements, and is - anchored in the principles of Service-Oriented Architecture.
+It recognizes the value of services operating - across departments, systems and Domain boundaries.
+Given the reliance by the privacy policy - 169 community (often because of regulatory mandates in different jurisdictions) on what on inconsistent, non- - 170 standardized definitions of fundamental Privacy Principles, the PMRM includes a non-normative, working 171 set of Operational Privacy Principle definitions (see section 9.1).
+These definitions may be useful to - 171 set of Operational Privacy Principle definitions (see section 9.1).
+These definitions may be useful to 172 provide insight into the Model.
+With their operational focus, these working definitions are not intended to - 172 provide insight into the working definitions are not interficed it 173 supplant or to in any way suggest a bias for or against any specific policy or policy set.
+However, they - may prove valuable as a tool to help deal with the inherent biases built into current terminology - associated with privacy by abstracting specific operational features and assisting in their categorization. - 176 In Figure 1 below we see that the core concern of privacy protection and management, is expressed by - 177 Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, - drive policies (which both reflect and influence actual regulation and lawmaking), and on the other hand, - 179 inform the Use Cases that are developed to expose and document specific Privacy Control requirements - and the Services and Functions necessary to implement them in Mechanisms.

-Figure 1 - The PMRM Model - Achieving Comprehensive Operational Privacy
+- 183 Figure 1 The PMRM Model Achieving Comprehensive Operational Privacy - 184